DataDog/Datadog-Labs-jp/terraform-101/Lab5-Dashboard/README.md

 ## Create Dashboard

-1. Open `dashboard.tf` on VS Code.
+1. Open `Lab5-Dashboard/dashboard.tf` on VS Code.

 2. Modify the `dashboard.tf` file according to the following table.